Ganduje's ex-commissioner chides poor 2025 budget performance in Kano

 “The surface scraping and overlay projects being celebrated are not only haphazard but have created traffic chaos with poorly planned diversions,” he said.
 “These are not the signs of a government serious about infrastructure.”

-Garba said the budget figures raise serious doubts about the administration’s ability to manage the recently proposed N1 trillion 2025 budget.
+Garba said the budget figures raise serious doubts about the administration’s ability to manage the recently proposed N1 trillion budget for 2025.

 “When a government cannot implement even half of its approved budget, proposing a trillion-naira budget becomes nothing more than a political performance,” he said.
 “Kano deserves better than governance driven by slogans without substance.”